 Note: For more Amazon LED grow lights choices, click here.

 Light Timers - Automation

 LED grow lights often come with built-in, easy to manage, timers.
 These timers automatically turn light on and off - don't forget that many plants to grow properly require periods of darkness, especially for proper flowering.
-Therefore, when growing berries indoors, keep light on for not more than 17-18 hours, so that plants have at least 6-7 hours.
+Therefore, when growing berries indoors, keep light on for not more than 17-18 hours, so that plants have at least 6-7 hours of rest.
 The optimum light and dark ratio depends on the species and variety of the plants - if you are not sure about this, keep the light on for 16-17 hours and your berries will do fine.

 LED Grow Lights vs Fluorescent Grow Lights

 Personally, the ONLY 'competition' for LED grow lights are light systems based on the fluorescent tubes, especially fluorescent tubes like T5 and perhaps T8.